 Fun fact: Welded into the keystone at the top of the 630-foot arch is a time capsule containing 762,000 signatures of the city's students and well-wishers that will never be opened.
 Some conspiracy theorists believe the arch is a meeting place for extra-terrestrials and it can control the weather.

-Get away from the crowds of Yosemite and check out this park with spectacular peaks and valleys formed by natural disasters (the San Andreas Fault is visible from some trails and there's an extinct volcano here).
-You're likely to see varieties of falcon, the California condor, wild turkeys and cougar.
-A hike called the "Pig Fence" is a strenuous part of South Wilderness Trail that in some parts is so steep, it requires hanging on to the fence put up to keep feral pigs out of the park.
-Birders can enjoy an easy trek to an overlook on Condor Gulch Trail.
+The San Andreas Fault is visible from some trails and there is also an extinct volcano in the park.
+Pinnacles has some challenging terrain; a hike called the "Pig Fence" is a strenuous part of South Wilderness Trail that in some parts is so steep, it requires hanging on to the fence put up to keep feral pigs out of the park.
+Birdwatchers can enjoy an easy trek to an overlook on Condor Gulch Trail.